Auto-Owners auto insurance: Overall verdict

 Is Auto-Owners a good insurance company?

-In our survey, customers rated Auto-Owners about average for customer satisfaction and consumer research firm J.D.
-Power rated it better than average for auto claims satisfaction.
+In our survey, customers rated Auto-Owners about average for customer satisfaction, and it scored solidly in most categories.

 Its website doesn’t offer many bells and whistles, and you will need to contact an agent for a quote, but it’s definitely worth adding to your list if you're shopping for cheaper rates.